Tracing Ion Migration in Halide Perovskites with Machine Learned Force Fields: Results

-In the case of iodide vacancy, ~\autoref{fig:figure3}d-f, the migration is characterized by an exchange of an \ce{I} vacancy with an \ce{I} atom, involving a $90^\circ$ rotation around the \ce{Pb-I} bond.
+In the case of iodide vacancy, Figure~\ref{fig:figure3}d-f, the migration is characterized by an exchange of an \ce{I} vacancy with an \ce{I} atom, involving a $90^\circ$ rotation around the \ce{Pb-I} bond.
 The neutral vacancy $\mathrm{V_{I}^{0}}$ has a similar migration path, but as a result of $\mathrm{V_{I}^{+}}$ capturing an electron, the vacancy is more strongly bonded to the two positively charged \ce{Pb} surrounding it.
 Thus, $\mathrm{V_{I}^{0}}$ experiences a higher activation barrier than $\mathrm{V_{I}^{+}}$.
-This effect is even more significant for $\mathrm{V_{I}^{-}}$ where after adding another electron the bond to the surrounding Pb ions becomes even stronger.
-This can be observed in a significant shortening of the \ce{Pb-Pb} bond, where the average distance between these two atoms at \SI{600}{K} decreases from \SI{5.78}{\angstrom} and \SI{6.84}{\angstrom} for $\mathrm{V_{I}^{0}}$ and $\mathrm{V_{I}^{+}}$ respectively to \SI{3.67}{\angstrom} for $\mathrm{V_{I}^{-}}$.
-Due to the locked \ce{Pb-Pb} bond, no migration was observed for $\mathrm{V_{I}^{-}}$ in the simulated temperature range.
+This effect is even more significant for $\mathrm{V_{I}^{-}}$ where after adding another electron the bond to the surrounding Pb ions becomes even stronger, { which is consistent with a shortening of the \ce{Pb-Pb} distance, see Tables S3 and S5 in the SI.
+Indeed}, no migration was observed for $\mathrm{V_{I}^{-}}$ in the simulated temperature range.